undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 Current activity may increase spin confidence by supporting the conclusion that a motor is operating during a vibration window.

 Current activity must not independently confirm final spin.
-The detector must still require the configured vibration evidence unless a future detector explicitly defines another compatible algorithm.

-The currently implemented detector is vibration-event based.
-The architecture shall also permit a future **hybrid spin detector** that combines mechanical evidence with a sustained electrical spin candidate.
+The implemented runtime retains the full vibration-only path and additionally provides an experimental, opt-in **hybrid spin confirmation path** that combines reduced vibration evidence with a sustained electrical spin candidate.

-The hybrid detector may contain an electrical-corroboration stage:
+The electrical-corroboration stage is implemented as a separate detector:
 ```text
 Power history ───────────────┐
                             ├──► Electrical spin candidate ──┐